blockchainsllc/in3-docs/docs/api-java.md

 ``long``  **block**
 ======== ===========
 ```

 ##### newBlockFilter

-Creates a filter in the node, to notify when a new block arrives.
+Creates a filter in the node to notify when a new block arrives.

 To check if the state has changed, call eth_getFilterChanges.

  > public `long` newBlockFilter();

 ##### newLogFilter

 Creates a filter object, based on filter options, to notify when the state changes (logs).

 To check if the state has changed, call eth_getFilterChanges.

 A note on specifying topic filters: Topics are order-dependent.
 A transaction with a log with topics [A, B] will be matched by the following topic filters:

-[] "anything" [A] "A in first position (and anything after)" [null, B] "anything in first position AND B in second position (and anything after)" [A, B] "A in first position AND B in second position (and anything after)" [[A, B], [A, B]] "(A OR B) in first position AND (A OR B) in second position
-(and anything after)"
+[] "anything" [A] "A in first position (and anything after)" [null, B] "anything in first position AND B in second position (and anything after)" [A, B] "A in first position AND B in second position (and anything after)" [[A, B], [A, B]] "(A OR B) in first position AND (A OR B) in second position (and anything after)"

  > public `long` newLogFilter([`LogFilter`](#class-logfilter) filter);